TakuyaSuenaga/django-email-authenticate/README.md

 # django-email-authenticate
-Django base project with the least amount of code to authenticate email.
+Django base project with the least amount of code to authenticate Email Address not Username.

 ```sh
 $ python --version